mruizaya/mruizaya/README.md

 - 👀 I’m interested in developing software and coding, mostly learning from projects
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on any project that furthers my skills and expirience
-- 📫 How to reach me: email: mruiz11111@gmail.com Ig: @martin_andrz
+- 📫 How to reach me: email: mruiza@estud.usfq.edu.ec Ig: @martin_andrz

 <!---
 mruizaya/mruizaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.